Francine Lacqua

-Francine Lacqua (born 15 December 1978) is a British-Italian journalist, television anchor and editor-at-large for Bloomberg Television.
+Francine Lacqua (born 15 December 1978) is an Italian journalist, television anchor and editor-at-large for Bloomberg Television.
 She anchors "The Pulse with Francine Lacqua" every weekday from 0900-1000, and features program "Leaders with Lacqua" where she interviews top leaders in business, politics and finance.
 Lacqua is fluent in English, Italian and French.

 Early life

 Lacqua was born in Italy of Italian parents.
-She is based in London and often travels internationally for interviews with high-profile guests and notable business and political forums.
 While she was growing-up, her father was posted in Russia, the United States, and the United Kingdom.
 He covered the Cold War and was a political expert.

-As a result, she lived in Moscow from the age of 1 until the age of 6, in Washington, D.C., from the age of 6 to 15 and thereafter in London until she went to Paris for her studies in 1998.
+As a result, she lived in Moscow from the age of 1 until the age of 6, in Washington, D.C., from the age of 6 to 15, where she studied at the Lycée français Rochambeau, and thereafter in London at the Lycée français Charles de Gaulle until she went to Paris for her studies in 1998.

 Education

-She was accepted on the double-degree in English and French law at King's College London and Universite de Paris I, Pantheon-Sorbonne.
+She was accepted on the double-degree in English and French law at King's College London and Paris I Panthéon-Sorbonne University.
 She graduated with an LLB in English law and Maitrise en droit.